How does a student receive special accommodations?

 What if I feel the accommodation is unnecessary?

-The The Coordinator of Disability Services will be happy to discuss all accommodations and discuss other options to provide an equal opportunity.
+The Disability Services Coordinator will be happy to discuss all accommodations and discuss other options to provide an equal opportunity.

 How does ADA address confidentiality?